microsoft/FluidFramework/examples/utils/migration-tools/README.md

 ### `MigratableModelLoader`

 This package provides a `MigratableModelLoader` which takes the place of the `Loader` class.
-For this to work you must be using `instantiateMigratableRuntime` in your container code, and your model must implement `IMigratableModel`.
+For this to work you must be using `loadMigratableRuntime` in your container code, and your model must implement `IMigratableModel`.

 TODO: Detail usage of the MigratableModelLoader